Kankyōnan Province

 Kankyōnan-dō (咸鏡南道), alternatively Kankyōnan Province or South Kankyō Province, was a province of Korea under Japanese rule.
 Its capital was Kankō (Hamhung).
-The province consisted of modern-day South Hamgyong Province, North Korea.
+The province mainly consisted of modern-day South Hamgyong Province, North Korea, with additional surrounding territories.
+It was the site of gold mining and a leader of stock farmed cattle and pigs.

 Population

 Number of people by nationality according to the 1936 census: